 3. Cosmetic therapy

-These are intended to remove the hair, for cosmetic purposes mostly.
-It includes methods like shaving, waxing, bleaching, electrolysis, laser, etc.
+These are intended to remove unwanted hair, for cosmetic purposes mostly.
+It includes methods like shaving, waxing, hair removal creams, bleaching, electrolysis, laser hair removal, etc.

-Hair removal treatment options can range from cheap home alternatives to highly expensive therapies such as laser and electrolysis.
+Hair removal treatment options can range from cheap home alternatives to highly expensive therapies such as laser hair removal and electrolysis.

 - These however doesn’t address the root cause.
 The hair may keep on becoming harder and grow further on.

-- Some of the methods have their own side effects like physical discomfort, scarring, skin irritation or discoloration.
+- Some of these hair removal methods have their own side effects like physical discomfort, scarring, skin irritation or discoloration.

 - Electrolysis is expensive and time consuming.
 With repeated treatments, it may result in 15 to 50% permanent hair loss.
 But, it is difficult to treat large areas like hairs on the chest or upper back.